in

-Personality Changes after Bariatric Surgery may have adverse social effects.
-It may lead to social withdrawal, divorce, alcohol use, drug dependence, anxiety, depression, and mania.
+Personality Changes, especially depression after Bariatric Surgery may have adverse social effects.
+It may lead to social withdrawal, divorce, alcohol use disorder, drug dependence, and an increased risk of suicide.

 Depression is common in overweight and obese people.
 Bariatric surgery and the resultant weight loss have been presumed to cause an improvement in the symptoms of depression.